MrGooglr/angular-learning/README.md

 Angular provides us with many build-in directives for our use.
 Although we can always create custom directive for our use.

+> There are three kinds of directives in Angular:
+1. **Components directives** with a template.
+1. **Structural directives** change the DOM layout by adding and removing DOM elements.
+1. **Attribute directives** change the appearance or behavior of an element, component, or another directive.
+[Read Here](https://angular.io/guide/attribute-directives).

 We already encountered with some of them like `ngModel` and `ngStyle`  and `ngClass`.

 Let's start with Structural Directives.